Send e-mail to TAK Corp!

 Under the collaboration with B5 Optics in Jena , Germany, TAK System started evaluation of the optics as follows;

-■ Specification sheet of the objective len
+■ Specification sheet of the objective lens

 Objective lens and its theoretical transmission spectra